PureCloud シングル サインオンと ID プロバイダー ソリューション

 - Microsoft Azure Active Directory (AD) Premium Edition

 - Ping Identity

 - Uses the National Institute of Standards and Technology (NIST)’s recommended password hashing PBKDF2 standard.
 PBKDF2 encrypts user passwords for safe storage in PureCloud.

 - Requires user passwords to contain eight letters plus numbers plus punctuation.

-- Requires TLS for communications with PureCloud.
+- Requires TLS 1.1 or later for communications with PureCloud.